tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 ### 1. Instructor Do: Welcome and Review (10 min)

-In this section, welcome students to class, review the lesson objectives, and complete a review activity.
+In this section, welcome students to class, review the lesson objectives, then complete the review activity.

 **Files:**